seanwhs/Tutorials/Building Reusable Classic Django Components- From CRUD to Snap-in Auth App.md

 LOGIN_REDIRECT_URL = 'home'
 ```

-> Auth app is standalone, reusable, and includes tenants, profiles, and custom user.
+> The auth app is standalone, reusable, and includes tenants, profiles, and custom user.

 ---